 Data center technicians provide a range of services which revolve around the maintenance of data center equipment and processes.

-Their job description entails offering technical support at data centers by performing system/network installation, configuration, and troubleshooting in order to ensure optimum operations.
+The data center technician job description entails offering technical support at data centers by performing system/network installation, configuration, and troubleshooting in order to ensure optimum operations.

 In performing their duties, data center technicians carry out preventative maintenance of data center equipment and devices.